Mindjolt2024/millenium-falcon-challenge/README.md

 $ mvn clean spring-boot:run
 ```

-Now, this start listening at `localhost:8080`.
-We can send a POST via curl to verify the working
+Now, the server will start listening at `localhost:8080`.
+We can send a `POST` via curl to verify the working
 ```
 curl -X POST http://localhost:8080/millennium/traverse \
 -H "Content-Type: application/json" \